Edwin North McClellan: Biography

 On 21 October 1921, Maj McClellan suggested to the Commandant of the Marine Corps, MajGen John A. Lejeune, that 10 November be designated as the birth date of the Marine Corps, an anniversary that had not typically been celebrated to that point.
 He suggested the date be declared a holiday, with celebrations held throughout the Corps, to include a ball.
-Lejeune issued Marine Corps Order No. 47, which mandated this celebration, and the order would be republished each year at the United States Marine Corps birthday ball.
+Lejeune issued Marine Corps Order No. 47, which mandated this celebration, and the order was republished each year at the United States Marine Corps birthday ball.
 Also during his tenure, he was Secretary-Treasurer of the Marine Corps Association from 1 July 1921 to 1 October 1922, and edited five issues of the Marine Corps Gazette.

 On 1 June 1925, McClellan was transferred to the Marine Barracks at Pearl Harbor, in Hawaii, and took Manookian with him.
 McClellan departed Hawaii 15 November 1927, when he briefly toured the Western Recruiting Region.
-On 19 October 1928 he joined the 5th Marine Regiment to serve as a photographer of the occupation of Nicaragua until 24 July of the next year.
-After a brief stop in Quantico to attend the Field Officer’s Course, he returned to direct the Historical Section again on 20 June 1930.
-During this second tour, he compiled a seven-volume history of the Corps, but the Great Depression made printing unfeasible, to which he resorted to hand-mimeographed copies for distribution.
+On 19 October 1928, he joined the 5th Marine Regiment to serve as a photographer of the occupation of Nicaragua until 24 July of the next year.
+After a brief stop in Quantico to attend the Field Officer's Course, he returned to direct the Historical Section again on 20 June 1930.
+During this second tour, he compiled a seven-volume history of the Corps, but the Great Depression made printing unfeasible, so he resorted to hand-mimeographed copies for distribution.

-Promoted to lieutenant colonel on 1 March 1934, McClellan performed a brief tour at the end of the occupation of Haiti from 15 June to 15 August that same year.
-After a few months at the Philadelphia Naval Shipyard, he was sent to Shanghai to serve with the 4th Marine Regiment briefly before being diverted to the Philippines again.
+Promoted to lieutenant colonel on 1 March 1934, McClellan served a brief tour at the end of the occupation of Haiti from 15 June to 15 August of that year.
+After a few months at the Philadelphia Naval Shipyard, he was sent to Shanghai to serve with the 4th Marine Regiment briefly, before being diverted to the Philippines again.
 There, he commanded the Marine Barracks at the Cavite Navy Yard until his retirement on 30 June 1936.

 In retirement, McClellan returned briefly to Philadelphia before moving to Honolulu, only to return in 1941.
-He lived there until his death on July 25, 1971 at Naval Hospital Philadelphia.
+He lived there until his death on July 25, 1971, at Naval Hospital Philadelphia and is buried in Philadelphia at Mount Moriah Cemetery.